-Policy C-PA-6e: Evaluate the reuse of Mason's Marina to consolidate the County's marina services and to support a boating visitor center.
+Other Initiative C-PA-2: Work with Regional Parks to evaluate the reuse of Mason's Marina to concentrate the County's marina services and to support other boating related uses.
 (New)

-Policy C-PA-6f: Encourage the formation of a harbor district at Bodega Bay to improve recreational and commercial boating.
+Other Initiative C-PA-3: Encourage the formation of a harbor district at Bodega Bay to improve recreational and commercial boating.
 The harbor district could facilitate the economic basis for providing improved boating facilities and public outreach.
 (New)